 A case could be made that for some users, a free password manager could be good enough.
 While it's true that most password managers are available for free, you don't want to keep your most important credentials in an insecure location.

-On the other hand, some premium password manager providers also have free versions that you can get with no risk involved.
+On the other hand, some premium password manager providers, such as NordPass and Roboform, also have free versions that you can get with no risk involved.
 Surely, they may have all kinds of restrictions and don't include all the features.
 Though, the benefit is that you're getting a reliable and safe tool for free.

 If you're serious about your usage and want to use the same password manager on multiple devices, it's best to pick a paid password manager provider.
 That way, you'll be getting the most features and versatility out of it.
 Our list of the best password managers for Mac should help you out.